-The Reverend Marjorie A. Gerbracht-Stagnaro – Rector
+The Reverend Marjorie A. Gerbracht – Rector

-The Rev. Dr. Marjorie Gerbracht-Stagnaro joined the staff of Grace Episcopal Church as Priest-In-Charge on July 9, 2011, at an ice cream social, then preached and celebrated for the first time on Sunday, July 10th.
-She came from a thirteen year ministry at St. Patrick’s Episcopal Church and Day School in Washington, DC, where she was Day School Chaplain and Associate Rector.
-Prior to that, Marjorie was the Canon for Youth and Children’s Ministries for three years at Christ Church Cathedral in Cincinnati, Ohio.
+The Reverend Dr. Marjorie Ann Gerbracht joined the staff of Grace Episcopal Church as Priest-In-Charge on July 9th, 2011 and installed as the Rector of Grace Episcopal Church on October 9th, 2013.
+She came from a thirteen year ministry at St. Patrick’s Episcopal Church in Washington, DC, where Marjorie served as the parish’s Associate Rector with primary responsibilities as Day School Chaplain to over 500 children at the parish’s day school.
+Prior to that, she was the Canon for Youth and Children’s Ministries for three years at Christ Church Cathedral in Cincinnati, Ohio.

 Marlene Thompson – Parish Administrator

 Marlene joined the staff at Grace Church in September 2000 as parish administrator.
 She was raised in Manchester, was baptized, confirmed and married in Grace Church.
 Following high school she worked as a legal assistant for law firms in Manchester and Boston.
 While working in Boston she met and married Dick Thompson.
 She was an at home mom to their son during which time she was active in the PTAs, community television and a charter member of St. Peter’s church in Londonderry.
 She has served as clerk, warden and vestry member at St. Peter’s.
 She was a founder of the Apple Country Craft Fair and served as a part of the fair including chair for 25 years.
 She was a supervisor of the voter check list in Londonderry for 10 years.
 You can reach Marlene at: gracechurchmanchesternh@gmail.

 Lyn Marino – Assistant Parish Administrator/Lay Ministry Coordinator